 Borgatti, Everett, and Johnson.
-2018.
-Analyzing Social Networks, Second Edition.
-Sage Publications.
+2022.
+Analyzing Social Networks in R. Sage Publications.

-A good reference for data science in R is the following, with a lot of good information available at http://r4ds.had.co.nz/
+A good reference for data science in R is the following, with a lot of good information available at https://r4ds.hadley.nz/

-Wickham & Grolemund.
-2017.
-R for Data Science.
+Wickham et al. 2023.
+R for Data Science, Second Edition.
 O'Reilly.

-A good general reference for R, though a little old, with many examples of statistical analysis:
+A good general reference for R, though a little old, with many examples of statistical analyses: